GraphVine: A Data Structure to Optimize Dynamic Graph Processing on GPUs: GraphVine structure

 As mentioned above, the vertex dictionary is a single contiguous array holding vertex data.
 Each vertex entry in the vertex dictionary holds the vertex id and a pointer to the adjacency list associated with that vertex.
 Adding more attributes to each vertex entry would affect spatial locality in the GPU and performance.
 The size of the vertex dictionary at any stage would be the closest power of 2 to the vertex size.
 For example, for a graph with 453 vertices, the vertex dictionary size is 512.

-Each vertex entry in the vertex dictionary has a pointer to the edge sentinel node of that vertex, which forms the basic adjacency list structure.
-The edge sentinel node holds the source vertex's edge count, the edge block address and the offset within that edge block where the latest insertion happened.
+Each vertex entry in the vertex dictionary has a pointer to the edge sentinel node of that vertex, and forms the basic adjacency list structure.
+The edge sentinel node holds the vertex's edge count, the edge block address and the offset within that edge block where the latest insertion happened.
 Multiple edge blocks hold edge data in the form of a \textit{Complete Binary Tree} (CBT) as in \textit{Figure 2}, and the edge sentinel node holds the address of the root of the CBT.
 Each edge block follows an \textit{Array of Structures} (AoS) format, each structure denoting an edge entry.
 The edge entry may have multiple attributes depending on the graph's requirement.
-The number of edge blocks an adjacency requires depends on the degree of that vertex.
+For a vertex, the number of edge blocks an adjacency requires depends its degree.

 Since the adjacency follows a CBT structure, the tree height for a given set of edge blocks would be the lowest.
 The tree is not a \textit{Binary Search Tree} (BST), eliminating the need for height-balanced BSTs like \textit{AVL} trees.
 An AVL tree would be beneficial for search operations with a single thread, but since we have the luxury of multiple thread launches for an adjacency, an unsorted binary tree would work just fine.
 During an edge update, if all edge blocks in the current adjacency are full, additional edge blocks are allocated from the edge queue per the new requirement of the source vertex.
 The below section discusses the edge queue in detail.